 Danish-born lumberman Andreas M. Miller completed construction of a large sawmill alongside the Midway River near Thomson in 1871, a year after the opening of the Lake Superior & Mississippi River Railroad.
 The mill was just upstream of where the Midway flows into the St. Louis River at a site now below the waters of the Thomson Reservoir.
 The following is taken from a chapter on the township’s logging history.

 [A. M.] Miller’s sawmill was described as “modern in every way and was one of the largest of that period.”
 It consisted of the sawmill and a large planning mill and had the capability of producing shingles and lath.
-A dam just downstream backed up the river to form a mill pond (also called a hot pond).
-Logs driven down the river would collect in this pond, awaiting movement into the mill.
+A dam just downstream backed up the river to form a millpond (also called a hot pond).
+Logs driven down the river collected in this pond, awaiting movement into the mill.
 Normally a ramp called a “bull-slide” would lead from the pond into the mill.
-Two men known as “pond-monkeys” would maneuver logs from the pond onto a continuous chain called a “bull-chain” which moved along the bull-slide and took the logs to the saws.
+Two men known as “pond-monkeys” would maneuver logs from the pond onto a continuous chain, called a “bull-chain,” that moved along the bull-slide and took the logs to the saws.
 Power was provided by burning sawdust and slabs.
 Exhaust steam from the engine was run into the hot pond to prevent it from freezing in the winter.
 A high smokestack dispersed smoke and sparks from the burning process, but the threat of hot embers falling on the mill was always present.
 To prevent a catastrophic fire, barrels filled with water were placed on top of the wide crown of the sawmill roof.
-If fire broke out, workers would scramble to the roof and tip the barrels to try to put out the blaze.
+If fire broke out, workers scrambled to the roof and tipped the barrels to try to put out the blaze.

 GIRLS IN SPORTS: A DIFFERENT WORLD